Why do we need the ActionADE application?

 We want to make it easier for clinicians to report adverse drug events, and then use that information to generate timely patient- and medication-specific alerts to warn and inform them about previous adverse drug events (e.g. when clinicians try to prescribe or dispense a medication that previously caused an adverse drug event).

-The ActionADE Platform will also help modernize British Columbia’s adverse drug events reporting infrastructure by better meeting the data needs of researchers, drug regulators, and decision-makers, and assisting health institutions in complying with new federal adverse drug event reporting requirements.
+The ActionADE Application will also help support British Columbia’s adverse drug events reporting infrastructure by better meeting the data needs of researchers, drug regulators, and decision-makers, and assisting health institutions in complying with new federal adverse drug event reporting requirements.

 Adverse drug event information flow